 This lesson requires you to use the command line.
-If you have no previous experience using the command line you may find it helpful to work through the Scholar’s Lab Command Line Bootcamp tutorial.
+If you have no previous experience using the command line you may find it helpful to work through the Programming Historian’s Introduction to the Bash Programming Language.

 This is a lesson designed for intermediate users, although beginner users should be able to follow along.